Koredotcom/docs/docs/gale/models/open-source-models/select-and-deploy-an-open-source-model.md

     <img src="../images/select-an-open-source-model.png" alt="Select an Open Source Model" title="Select an Open Source Model" style="border: 1px solid gray; zoom:80%;">

 1. Select and click a model from the list.
 You can select Hugging Face also from the list of options.
-For more information about Hugging Face, see [How to Enable Hugging Face](../../integrations/how-to-enable-hugging-face.md).
+For more information about Hugging Face, see [Deploy an Imported Model from Hugging Face](../../models/open-source-models/deploy-an-imported-model-from-hugging-face.md).

     The **Deploy** dialog is displayed.